filveith/BetterDiscord-Spotify-Lyrics-Status/README.md

 # BetterDiscord-Spotify-Lyrics-Status

-Plugin for better-discord.
-It changes your status to the lyrics of the song you are currently listening on spotify
+Plugin for BetterDiscord.
+This plugin syncronises your Discord status message with your Spotify song lyrics in real time.
+❗ MUST HAVE SPOTIFY CONNECTED TO DISCORD ❗